Mapping Birmingham’s solar PV potential

 The mapping work showed that solar PV rooftop installations across Birmingham could potentially reduce BCC’s annual carbon emissions by over 4%.
-At the moment, existing solar PV arrays result in carbon savings equivalent to less than 0.2% of total annual emissions.
+At the time of the study (2016), existing solar PV arrays resulted in annual carbon savings equivalent to less than 0.2% of total annual emissions.

-The report also highlighted some key challenges in making the installation of solar PV profitable.
-As a direct result of the feed-in tariff (FiT) subsidy scheme introduced in 2010, solar PV saw a huge increase in UK installed capacity over the last seven years, reaching nearly 12 GW at the beginning of 2017.
-However a staged reduction in government financial incentives has signified that the industry needs to prepare for a transition towards a zero subsidy regime.
+The work also highlighted some key challenges in making the installation of solar PV profitable.
+As a direct result of the feed-in tariff (FiT) subsidy scheme introduced in 2010, solar PV saw a huge increase in UK installed capacity, reaching nearly 12 GW at the beginning of 2017.
+However a staged reduction in government financial incentives signified a need for the industry to prepare for a transition towards a zero subsidy regime.

-Recent changes to the law which will see business tax rates for self-owned commercial rooftop solar increase by six to eight times are also likely to affect BCC's eventual business plan for installing solar.
-Despite these challenges there is still a market for solar PV; installation rates continue to grow and have been boosted by a surge of innovation in funding models and falling installation costs.
+Changes to the law at the time of the study included proposals for business tax rates for self-owned commercial rooftop solar increasing by six to eight times, which risked impacting BCC’s eventual business plan for installing solar.
+Despite these challenges a significant market for solar PV remains; installation rates continue to grow and have been boosted by a surge of innovation in funding models and falling installation costs.

-Richard Rees, BCC's Strategic Energy Officer, commented on these changes: "Despite changes to the financial landscape since our initial investments in solar PV [BCC has previously invested in solar PV in a project called Birmingham Energy Savers], it is clear that with improving technologies and lowering costs solar will continue to have an important role in Birmingham’s future energy supply."
+Richard Rees, BCC’s Strategic Energy Officer at the time, commented on these changes: “Despite changes to the financial landscape since our initial investments in solar PV [BCC has previously invested in solar PV in a project called Birmingham Energy Savers], it is clear that with improving technologies and lowering costs solar will continue to have an important role in Birmingham’s future energy supply.”